-- ✓ A spreadsheet on the enclosed thumb drive, entitled Summary of 2020 Floatable Control Activities, is a summary of data collected for debris, skimmer and pontoon boat operations. - ✓ Additionally, logs for each day a boat was in operation are also transmitted on the enclosed thumb drive.
-(2020 Floatable Control Logs.pdf)
+- ✓ A spreadsheet linked here, entitled Summary of 2021 Floatable Control Activities, is a summary of data collected for debris, skimmer and pontoon boat operations. - Additionally, logs for each day a boat was in operation are also linked here.
+(2021 Floatable Control Logs.pdf)